-- (a) An aggrieved employee shall Institute action under the provisions hereof with ten (10) days of the occurrence of the event being grieved by submitting the grievance in writing to the Division Director.
+- (a) An aggrieved employee shall institute action under the provisions hereof within ten (10) days of the occurrence of the event being grieved by submitting the grievance in writing to the Division Director.
 An earnest effort shall be made to settle the difference between the aggrieved employee and the Division Director for the purpose of resolving the matter.
-Failure by the grievant to act within the said ten (10) days shall be deemed to constitute an abandonment of the grievance. - (b) The Division Director shall render a decision in writing within five (5) days after receipt of the grievance.
+Failure by the grievant to act within the said ten (10) days shall be deemed to constitute an abandonment of the grievance. - (b) The Division Director shall render a decision in writing within five